 Hepatitis B and hepatitis C infection

 In children, hepatocellular carcinoma is associated with perinatally acquired HBV, whereas in adults, it is associated with chronic HBV and HCV infection.[7,8,9] Widespread hepatitis B immunization has decreased the incidence of hepatocellular carcinoma in Asia.
 Compared with adults, the incubation period from hepatitis virus infection to the genesis of hepatocellular carcinoma is extremely short in a small subset of children with perinatally acquired virus.
-Mutations in the met/hepatocyte growth factor receptor gene could be one mechanism that results in a shortened incubation period.
+Mutations in the MET gene could be one mechanism that results in a shortened incubation period.

 Hepatitis C infection is associated with development of cirrhosis and hepatocellular carcinoma that takes decades to develop and is generally not seen in children.
 Cirrhosis in children, compared with cirrhosis in adults, is much less commonly involved in the development of hepatocellular carcinoma, and is found in only 20% to 35% of children with hepatocellular carcinoma tumors.